 2. Hepatitis B

 If you have HBV co-infection, talk to your doctor before you start Truvada.
 If you are not sure if you have HBV, ask your doctor about getting tested.
 If you later need to change your therapy from Truvada, remind your doctor that you have HBV.
 If lab tests reveal that you do not have HBV, speak to your doctor about getting a vaccine to protect you from HBV.

-Painfully swollen pancreas glands have been reported in some people taking tenofovir as part of HAART.
+Painfully swollen pancreas glands have been reported in some people taking tenofovir as part of ART.
 Higher-than-normal levels in the blood of the enzyme amylase (made by the pancreas gland) have been detected in some people taking tenofovir.
 This increase may be suggestive of inflammation in the pancreas gland.
 Symptoms of pancreatitis can include the following: